Velocity frequent flyer

 Start comparing the top cards below!

-Velocity Credit Card Comparison Table - page last updated October 22, 2020
+Velocity Credit Card Comparison Table - last updated January 20, 2021

 American Express Velocity Escape Card

 With ample Virgin credit card providers in Australia there comes plenty who offer Velocity Frequent Flyer cards.
 These pieces of plastic are directly linked to the Velocity Frequent Flyer rewards program, so whenever you earn points they go straight to your Velocity membership.
 For example, for every $1 spent on Amex using the American Express Velocity Escape Card, you will earn one Velocity point.
 The brand of credit card you have will also determine how many points you earn.
 If you have an American Express branded frequent flyer credit card you’ll earn more points than the Visa or MasterCard equivalent.

 There are then general rewards credit cards that are indirectly linked to the Velocity Frequent Flyer program.
 The points earned are credited to a general rewards program and can then be converted to the Velocity Frequent Flyer program if you choose.
 Keep in mind, with these indirect credit cards, you may lose points during the conversion to Velocity points.

 How to maximise points earning with a Velocity Frequent Flyer credit card

 One of the joys of being a Velocity Frequent Flyer member is there are so many ways you can earn points and it’s not just by flying with Virgin Australia.
 Here’s a list of all the ways you can maximise your Velocity points earning.
 So make sure you keep your membership card in your wallet and use your Velocity Frequent Flyer credit card whenever you make a purchase….you don’t want to miss an opportunity to make points!